 While blondes are known to "have more fun," and redheads make up only about 2 percent of the population, brown hair colors usually don't get any sort of exciting metaphorical spotlight.
 (In fact, "mousey brown" hair typically gets a bad rap for being boring or drab.
 See: Vivian Kensington from Legally Blonde.)

-Well, unlike redheads, brown hair might be ubiquitous and therefore less exciting—but that doesn't make brown hairstyles any less sexy, gorgeous, and out-of-the-box.
-Below, find 40 shades of brown that'll convince you (once and for all) that blondes aren't the only ones having fun.
+Well, unlike redheads, brown hair might be ubiquitous—but that doesn't make brown hairstyles any less sexy, gorgeous, and out-of-the-box.
+Below, find 40 shades of brown hair color that'll convince you (once and for all) that blondes aren't the only ones having fun.

 Choosing a Shade: The further the shade of brown is from your natural hair color, the more noticeable your roots will be when they grow in.

 Maintenance Level: For all-over color, you should expect to get your roots touched up every six to eight weeks.
 Those with lowlights or balayage will see softer root growth, and can space their appointments farther apart.